-Our predecessor company, Opel Solar and an affiliated company, ODIS, now a wholly-owned subsidiary, received research and development grants from the United States Air Force and from NASA; our recently acquired subsidiary company, DenseLight Semiconductor, Pte, Ltd. received funding for new product development activities conducted in Singapore from the Singapore Economic Development Board; and we expect that our recently formed subsidiary in Singapore may also apply for certain grants to defer the cost of development.
+Our predecessor company, Opel Solar and an affiliated company, ODIS, now a wholly-owned subsidiary, received research and development grants from the United States Air Force and from NASA; and we expect that our recently formed subsidiary in Singapore may also apply for certain grants to defer the cost of development.
 The rules for eligibility vary widely across government agencies, are complex and may be subject to different interpretations.
 Furthermore, some of the grants set pre-defined development or spending objectives, which we may not achieve.
 We cannot guarantee that one or more agencies will not seek repayment of all or a portion of the funds provided or make claims that we were ineligible to receive such funds, and if this were to occur, we could have to borrow large sums or refinance with dilutive financing in order to make the repayments, which would adversely affect our financial condition.